Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 Accordingly, participants in the development of, and eventually the supply chain for, autonomous vehicles must consider a number of uncertainties relating to IP:

-· How the IP is best commercialised and what are the risks of that commercialisation?
+- How the IP is best commercialized and what are the risks of that commercialisation?

 Australia’s unique geographical features and population density are well suited to the use of autonomous vehicles and trials are taking place, or planned to commence, across the country.
 It is reasonable to expect that Australian inventions will start to emerge in this field.